brevzin/cpp_proposals/2994_naming_of_packs/naming-of-packs.md

 What is unfortunate, in my opinion, is that the syntaxes on the right are also all distinct from each other.
 We don't have orthogonality here - knowing how to perform an operation on an element doesn't necessarily inform you of the syntax to perform that operation on a pack.
 There's an extra `...` that you have to type, but where does it go?
 It depends.

+Additionally, while the indexing syntax here, `pack...[0]`, works just fine for indexing, it can't be generalized to the other operations:

+* `template for (auto x : pack...)` looks like a pack expansion, which would then suggest that `template for (auto x : a, b)` is valid too.
+But this leads us to conflicting meanings: are we iterating over each element listed (as we want for a pack) or are we iterating over the sub-elements of the one element listed (as we want for a tuple).
+These conflict over what `template for (auto x : a)` mean.
+* `^pack...` is a pack expansion of a reflection, as in `vector{^pack...}` producing a `vector<meta::info>` with the reflections over all the elements of `pack`.`

 While having all the functionality available to us in the various proposals would be great, I think we can do better.

 Note that lambda capture isn't included in the above table, since `[pack...]` is basically a regular pack expansion and `[...pack1=pack2]` is introducing a new pack, which is a slightly different operation than what I'm talking about here.